 § 4.18 Filing a Motion for Order, Pendente Lite

 While not a specified motion in the practice book, a motion for order may be filed when circumstances arise in which the issue requiring court intervention does not fit into one of the recognized categories of motions.
-To the extent any such motion involves financial issues, sworn financial affidavits should be exchanged five days in advance.
+To the extent any such motion involves financial issues, sworn financial affidavits should be exchanged five business days in advance.
 P.B. § 25-30(a).

 § 4.19 Preparing a Temporary Injunction